Table of Contents

 I know what you’re thinking: Dawn?!
 Veterinary clinics and wildlife centers worldwide use Dawn as the first line of defense for cleaning not just cats but a variety of animals.
 Dawn’s gentle and safe (standard Dawn – no scents or special formulas), it cuts through almost any substance, and it rinses clean.
 Wildlife response uses Dawn to remove crude oil from birds and animals following oil spills.
 In vet offices, Dawn gets used for bathing cats suffering from pyrethrin toxicity or flea infestations.
 There’s a small bottle kept on hand in our house for cat-bathing emergencies.
 Every time a new addition comes in the house, that’s the “shampoo” I use.

 So what’s the downside?
 No, you can’t use Dawn regularly.
 This is because it lacks the pH balance your cat’s skin needs.
 In an emergency, though, it’s the perfect go-to.

 Dechra provides another option for ringworm, as well as other skin infections.
 Veterinarians reach for this shampoo frequently, and you need your vet’s supervision if using it.
 In addition to the antifungal and antibacterial ingredients, Dechra contains ceramides, which keep your cat’s skin moisturized during treatment.
 Antibacterial components, in particular, are noted to strip moisture, so ceramides are essential additions to the formula.

-Selecting an appropriate cat shampoo goes a long way to making that cat bath pleasant.
-You want your cat comfortable, with no irritation from ingredients or harsh smells.
+Selecting appropriate cat shampoos goes a long way to making that cat bath pleasant.
+Of course, you want your cat comfortable, with no irritation from ingredients or harsh smells.
 With the best cat shampoo in hand, you and your feline family member will get set for bathing success.